Please read Part 1 RabbitMQ Best Practice for general best practices and ‘dos and don’ts’ tips for RabbtitMQ.

 Missing an HA policy while creating a new vhost on a cluster.

-When you create a new vhost on a cluster, don't forget to enable an HA-policy for that vhost (even if you don’t have an HA setup, you will need it for plan changes).
+When you create a new vhost on a cluster, don't forget to enable an HA-policy for that vhost (even if you don’t have an HA setup, you will need it for plan changes when using classic mirrored queue).
 Messages will not be synced between nodes without an HA-policy.